patrickoser/social-app/README.md

     but they are combined/sorted into one state that is able to define/communicate each posts likes data more clearly.

 Working on:
+    Comment out all logic related to the new profile picture code.
+Read through, understand it, comment it.

     Adjust security rules for firebase storage to limit what type of file can be uploaded and add size constraints to prevent abuse of storage.